 - Have completed high school credits necessary for graduation.

 - Agree that this is intended to be the last year of student services followed by employment.

-- Meet eligibility requirements for Commonwealth of Virginia Department of Rehabilitative Services.
+- Meet eligibility requirements for Commonwealth of Virginia Department of Aging and Rehabilitative Services.

 - Meet eligibility requirements for follow along funding.
 (This is preferred but not necessary).

 - Have independent personal hygiene and grooming skills.

 - Have independent daily living skills.

 - Maintain appropriate behavior and social skills in the workplace.